 Stuart is a passionate advocate for the LGBTQ+ community, leading digital initiatives for D.C.’s official Capital Pride which has over 400,000 people attend annually.
 He grew the community online by partnering with platforms like Instagram, Giphy, Facebook, Snapchat and Twitter.
 Stuart volunteers on the boards of the Foreign Service Youth Foundation and Seven United in Rwanda.
 He also served on the DC Board of Indego Africa.

 Stuart earned his BA degree from Yale University in East Asian Studies.
 He is from Missouri and has lived, studied, and worked in Mexico, Honduras, Ecuador, Spain, Niger, Djibouti, Rwanda, Nigeria, China, and Japan.
 He is fluent in Spanish, conversational in French and rusty in Japanese.
 After hours, Stuart enjoys eclectic live music, iced coffee, traveling with friends, and writing about pop culture.

 Elizabeth has experience managing finance, accounting, compliance, human resources, and planning at a range of non-profit organizations in positions focused on capacity development.
 Before joining GDI, she served as Senior Director of Finance and Accounting at NASTAD and as Vice President of Finance and Administration at Education for Employment.
 Elizabeth received her MBA from Georgetown University and studied both International Development and Accounting as an undergraduate.
-Elizabeth aspires to grow a flourishing garden.

 The first step to creating real change is believing that it’s possible.
 GDI appreciates the contributions from its funders whose support is instrumental in bringing innovative ideas to life.